Berlin: Übergänge / Transitions

 This collection is part of an extended study of Berlin's changing urban landscape about halfway through the frenzied construction process that took off in the mid 1990s.
 It searches out the less prominent, more idiosyncratic locations that, in my view, are as characteristic of the city as the grander tourist destinations.
 If a famous monument makes an appearance, then it does so in a hopefully unfamiliar role or an unfamiliar state.
 Many of the images speak, sometimes obliquely, about history, inertia, and change.
 They offer glimpses into spaces between one destination and the next.

-An essay on the project is below the images.
+Remarks about the project are attached below the images.

 I first saw Berlin, I believe, in 1974.
 It was on a high school excursion designed to instill a sense of history in a horde of pubescent teenagers from West Germany by taking us to the place from which the outrage of the second World War and the holocaust had been unleashed.
 I cannot vouch for my classmates, but it worked on me.
 The traces of the war and its aftermath were ubiquitous and haunting: ruined buildings, façades pockmarked by shrapnel and bullets, wastelands in the formerly densest parts of the city, overgrown train tracks that no longer led anywhere.
 And there was, of course, the wall with its wide swath of border fortifications cutting right through what had been the city center.
 The devastation was much more visible in the East, where post-war cleanup and rebuilding had moved at a much slower pace than in the West.
 The East was a strange place to visit: drab, gray, and menacing, and expensive to boot: one had to exchange a good chunk of money at an artificially high rate and then had difficulty spending it for want of a consumer culture.
 Our capitalist privilege made us feel awkward and vulnerable.
 I cringe when I recall our juvenile stab at boosting, on our journey home, the notoriously short East German supply of tropical fruit by tossing oranges from the train.